u-boot/u-boot/test/py/README.md

   U-Boot; there can be no disconnect.
 - There is no need to write or embed test-related code into U-Boot itself.
-  It is asserted that writing test-related code in Python is simpler and more flexible that writing it all in C.
+  It is asserted that writing test-related code in Python is simpler and more flexible than writing it all in C.
 - It is reasonably simple to interact with U-Boot in this way.

 ## Requirements